NRI Income Tax & Compliance

 More than INR 10 crore 5%

-These are the income tax surcharge rates for a foreign company, an Indian firm, LLP, and local authorities.
-Furthermore, let's know about the marginal relief in income tax.
+These are the income tax surcharge rates for a foreign company, an Indian firm, an LLP, and local authorities.
+Furthermore, let's discuss marginal relief in income tax.

 Marginal Relief in Income Tax

-Marginal relief is a provision introduced by the Income Tax Act, 1961, to reduce the tax burden of individuals who have income more than the specific tax limit, especially those whose income is more than INR 50,00,000 in a fiscal year.
-Through this relief, the taxpayers, when their income is more than a specific limit during a fiscal year, can avoid an increase in their tax liability.
+Marginal relief is a provision introduced by the Income Tax Act, 1961, to reduce the tax burden on individuals whose income exceeds the specified tax limit, especially those whose income exceeds INR 50,00,000 in a fiscal year.
+Under this relief, taxpayers whose income exceeds a particular limit during a fiscal year can avoid an increase in their tax liability.
 The marginal relief certifies that the additional payment of tax is proportional to the increased amount of income.

-This relief is mainly applicable to individuals in India whose income does not fall under the basic tax exemption limit and who have an income of more than INR 12,00,000 in the financial year 2025-26.
-With marginal tax relief, individuals are saved from paying a higher tax due to a small increase in their income.
-However, this tax relief does not apply to taxpayers whose total income is more than 12,75,000.
+This relief primarily applies to individuals in India whose income exceeds the basic tax exemption limit and who have income exceeding INR 12,00,000 in the financial year 2025-26.
+With marginal tax relief, individuals are spared paying higher tax on a slight increase in income.
+However, this tax relief does not apply to taxpayers whose total income exceeds 12,75,000.

 This was all about marginal relief in income tax.
-Moving ahead, let's know the changes proposed for this relief in the Union Budget 2025.
+Moving ahead, let's look at the changes proposed to this relief in the Union Budget 2025.

 Marginal Relief Changes Proposed in Union Budget 2025

 • Income up to INR 12,00,000 is tax-exempt under the new tax regime.
-However, standard deduction will be applicable on salaries taxpayers whose income is INR 12,75,000.
+However, the standard deduction will apply to taxpayers with income up to INR 12,75,000.

 • Under section 87A of the Income Tax Act, marginal relief certifies that the tax charged on income more than INR 12,00,000 during a financial year does not go above the increment amount of the maximum INR 12,75,000.